Genitive construction: By placing the head noun in a special case

 This is the opposite, in some sense, to the normal usage of the genitive case since it is the head noun, rather than the dependent, that is marked.
 The form is common in the Semitic languages in which the head noun is placed in the so-called construct state and forms a close syntactic construction with a following dependent noun.
 For example, in Hebrew, the noun bayit "house" assumes the special form bet in the construct state, as in bet ha-yeled "the child's house" (where ha-yeled means "the child").
 Typically, the special form is shorter than the original, and no other modifier (e.g. adjective) can intervene between head and dependent.
 (In Biblical Hebrew, the entire construct was pronounced phonologically as a single word, with no stress on the construct-state noun; that triggered sound changes associated with unstressed syllables, which typically shortened the construct-state noun.)

-Classical Arabic has a similar construction, but the dependent noun is palced also in the genitive case:
+Classical Arabic has a similar construction, but the dependent noun is placed also in the genitive case:

 In this case, the word muʿallimūna "teachers" assumes the construct-state form muʿallimū, and (a)l-waladu "the child" assumes the genitive case (a)l-waladi.
 No adjective can intervene between head and dependent.
 Instead, an adjective such as "good" must follow the entire construction, regardless of whether the intended meaning is "the good child's teachers" or "the child's good teachers".
 (Gender, number and case agreement of the adjective often distinguishes the two possibilities.)